ausrius/raspberry_temperature_alarm/README.md

 On one hand it makes no sense for the Controller to read the remote DB when it can just ask the Sensor to have the current value.
 In fact, there's a deeper meaning here: we'll use this device during a cyber training, so if the DB gets hacked the Blue team will have a harder time due to the noises this Thing of the Internet makes.

+Read the Wiki (https://github.com/ausrius/raspberry_temperature_alarm/wiki) on how to set up everything and run it.